Data Quality Metric Library

 Consequence of Poor Quality Data

-Parts of road network with no category are potentially excluded, or incorrectly defined, in planning, executing and reporting of maintenance and renewal activity.
+Parts of road network with no ONRC category are potentially excluded, or incorrectly defined, in planning, executing and reporting of maintenance and renewal activity.

 Potential reason(s) for not being at the expected standard unique to this metric